infor-design/enterprise/components/bubble/bubble.md

 4. Example showing Get Selected value [View Example]( ../components/bubble/example-get-selected)
 5. Example showing Set Selected value [View Example]( ../components/bubble/example-set-selected)

+## API Details

+The ubble chart is a line chart with the isBubble set that adds the bubble.
+Plus the z dimension in the data.
+See the [line chart api]( ../components/line) for more details.

 ## Code Example

 This example shows how to invoke a bubble chart.
 The data for the bubble chart should be 3 dimensional.
 You pass and x and y value and a depth (z) which controls the bubbles size on the x and y axis.
 You may need to transform your data to use this approach.